ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 #### For each QAOA layer (p layers):
 - Problem unitary: Using RZZ and RXX gates, it encodes the problem we are trying to solve with QAOA.
 - Mixer unitary: Using single-qubit rotations (RX, RY, RZ), it changes the quantum state in a manner dictated by the angles beta and gamma.

+In essence, this code sets up a parameterized quantum circuit using the QAOA algorithm and then runs this circuit on an IBM quantum simulator.
+The results returned represent the probabilities of each quantum state after the QAOA algorithm has been executed, and the goal in a typical QAOA problem would be to use these results (along with classical optimization) to find an optimal or near-optimal solution to the problem represented by the input graph.